chicomonni/Fiery_Dragons/docs/ExecutableInstructions.md

-Executable requires the latest JDK to run, at least JDK 20
+- Executable requires the latest JDK to run
+    - At least JDK 20
+- Executable is named FieryDragons.jar and is in the project root